Religious communism

 Religious communism is a form of communism that incorporates religious principles.
 Scholars have used the term to describe a variety of social or religious movements throughout history that have favored the common ownership of property.
 There are many historical and ideological similarities between religious communism and Liberation Theology.

 Overview

 The term religious communism has been used to describe a variety of social or religious movements throughout history.
-The "commune of early christians at Jerusalem" has been described as a group that practiced religious communism.
-The teachings of Mazdak, a religious proto-socialist Persian reformer, have also been referred to as early communism.
-According to Ben Fowkes and Bulent Gokay, Bolshevik Mikhail Skachko stated at the Congress of the Peoples of the East that "the Muslim religion is rooted in principles of religious communism, by which no man may be a slave to another, and not a single piece of land may be privately owned."
+The "commune of early Christians at Jerusalem" has been characterised as a group that practiced religious communism.
+The teachings of Mazdak (died c.
+524 or 528 CE), a religious proto-socialist Persian reformer, have also been referred to as early communism.
+According to Ben Fowkes and Bulent Gokay, Bolshevik Mikhail Skachko stated at the Congress of the Peoples of the East in 1920 that "the Muslim religion is rooted in principles of religious communism, by which no man may be a slave to another, and not a single piece of land may be privately owned."